 As mentioned above, there are many options for help to file divorce in Los Angeles County.
 Yes, there are undoubtedly low-cost options advertised online as low as $99 to $139 for divorce paperwork.
-When comparing options, you need to understand what service you are paying for and getting.
+When comparing alternatives, you need to understand what service you are paying for and getting.
 Remember, these super low-cost options only “prepare” paperwork.
 Often this paperwork does not include required local forms.
 These services do not help in any way in the actual divorce process, nor help people maneuver through the various court steps required to get a final judgment.
-Personally, if someone is taking this route, they could just as easily go to the Los Angeles County Self-Help Center which is free and offers basically the same type of help.
+Personally, if someone is taking this route, they could just as quickly go to the Los Angeles County Self-Help Center which is free and offers the same type of help.

 There is a definite advantage to using an experienced Legal Document Assistant to file your Los Angeles County divorce.
 Keep in mind, just like any service, legal service providers are not all the same.
 Although all legitimate California Legal Document Assistants are licensed and bonded, you will also find unlicensed and illegal “paralegals” or “preparers” advertising legal document help.
 One example is Studio Green Divorce in Ventura County.
 In this example, Studio Green Divorce is a company who is not a registered legal document assistant, yet advertises legal document preparation services.
-More importantly, this company is not bonded nor do they have the state mandated qualifications to prepare legal paperwork.
-In other words, this company is being operated illegally, and is advertising court document preparation services at a cheap cost.
-More disturbing is the fact that the operators of this company have no legitimate qualifications nor experience; and are putting their unaware customers and their cases at grave risk.
+More importantly, this company is not bonded nor do they have the state-mandated qualifications to prepare legal paperwork.
+In other words, this company is being operated illegally and is advertising court document preparation services at a cheap cost.
+More disturbing is the fact that the operators of this company have no legal qualifications nor experience; and are putting their unaware customers and their cases at grave risk.
 This would be similar to an unlicensed dentist performing dental services without being a real dentist – or a person selling real estate without being a licensed real estate agent.
 In every profession, these fraudulent companies can do great harm to unsuspecting consumers.
 In the field of legal document preparation, our profession is regularly monitored by Calda.org who then reports these illegal companies to the local district attorney’s office.
 Once contacted, the district attorney has the long task of taking the necessary legal steps to prosecute and close their doors.
 This resolving process protects unsuspecting consumers and preserves the integrity of our profession.
 With this in mind, if you choose to hire someone to help you with your paperwork, I cannot stress the importance of doing your due diligence.
 Here are some tips: